ME-Data-Pipeline-Software/acoustic_doppler_pipelines/pipelines/sigvm/README.md

     not used if the NMEA HDT sentence is recorded.

 3. In `dataset.yaml`, update the information under the `attrs` block per the data collection specifics.

+    a. "vel_xx_correction" set to "1" to turn on either bottom track (bt) or GPS motion correction.

+    b. "use_xx_depth" set to "1" to use either bottom track (bt) or the altimeter (alt) to determine water depth.

 4. There is one parameter listed in `shared/quality.yaml` that can be updated: